List of Scooby-Doo characters: Shaggy Rogers

-Norville "Shaggy" Rogers is a fictional character from the American animated television series Scooby-Doo, about the adventures of four crime-solving teenagers and Shaggy's pet Great Dane, Scooby-Doo.
+Norville "Shaggy" Rogers is Scooby's owner and best friend.
 Shaggy is a cowardly slacker more interested in eating than solving mysteries.
+His catchphrase is "Zoinks!".

 From 1969 to 1997, Shaggy was voiced by Casey Kasem; he would return to voice him again from 2002 to 2009.
 In Scooby-Doo on Zombie Island, Shaggy was voiced by Billy West.
 From 1999 to 2001, he was voiced by Scott Innes, who also voiced Shaggy in video game projects (including PC, DVD and board games), commercials and some toys until 2009.
 In Shaggy & Scooby-Doo Get a Clue!, Shaggy was voiced by Scott Menville.
 Shaggy is currently (2010–present) being voiced by Matthew Lillard, who played Shaggy in the live-action theatrical films.
 He was portrayed by Nick Palatas in the Cartoon Network prequel films, Scooby-Doo!
 The Mystery Begins (2009) and Scooby-Doo!
 Curse of the Lake Monster (2010).
 Will Forte voices Shaggy as an adult with Iain Armitage voicing his younger self in the theatrical animated film Scoob!.